ansible/ansible/docs/docsite/rst/network/user_guide/platform_eos.rst

       become_method: enable
       when: ansible_network_os == 'eos'

-You can find more options for enabling HTTP/HTTPS and local http in the :ref:`eos_eapi <eos_eapi>` module documentation.
+You can find more options for enabling HTTP/HTTPS and local http in the :ref:`eos_eapi <eos_eapi_module>` module documentation.

 Once eAPI is enabled, change your ``group_vars/eos.yml`` to use the eAPI connection.